jpcbertoldo/pymdr/README.md

 - write a good readme.md
 - write report

--- give a try to solving problems by using the cleanup_all from the NodeNamer in the dist computation?
+-- give a try to solving problems by usinpipg the cleanup_all from the NodeNamer in the dist computation?